Free BMI Calculator Online

 1. Select your unit system: metric (kg, cm) or imperial (lbs, ft, in).

-2. Enter your height and weight in the input fields.
+2. Enter your height and weight in the input fields provided.

-3. Your BMI calculates instantly and the gauge updates to your category.
+3. Your BMI calculates instantly and the gauge updates to show your category.

 4. Read your BMI classification and healthy weight range in the results panel.